bengtmartensson/IrScrutinizer/src/main/doc/README.txt

 Written in Java (with the exception of one (on Linux two) native libraries), most of the functionality of the program is available on every Java platform.
-The native library (RXTX) is presently available for 32- and 64-bit versions of Windows, Linux (x86, amd-64, and arm), and MacOsX, and can with moderate effort be compiled for other platforms.
+The native library (nrjavaserial, successor of RXTX) is presently available for 32- and 64-bit versions of Windows, Linux (x86, amd-64, and arm), and MacOsX, and can with moderate effort be compiled for other platforms.